 Soaked in and participated in some summer poetry in the park ...
 C-Space Pitbull Poetry, hosted by Calgary's Poet Laureate Wakefield Brewster

-It is an honour to share that Feed the Children uses my poem "Enough" in their US Public Service Announcement
+It is an honour to share that Feed the Children has chosen my poem "Enough" in their US Public Service Announcement video:

 The PSA campaign features an original poem, Enough written by Canadian poet Josephine LoRe.
 The poem first appeared on the Poetry X Hunger website and was chosen by Feed the Children for this important public message.
 Through these poetic words recited in the Public Service Announcement and short, on-screen vignettes, viewers are invited to envision the hunger-free world that so many people have dreamed about.

 The "If Words Were Enough" PSA campaign reflects on parents' hopes for their children to grow up strong and to nourish their mind, body, and spirit.
 Children should grow up without the burden of hunger.
 The PSA shares this message of hope to cultivate compassion that inspires action.
 It will take all of us, our voices, our commitment, and our work - to end childhood hunger.

 What a joy to be finally in person at Penticton's Wine Country Writers’ Festival.
 I participated in the Presenters' Reading on the Friday evening, and the highest compliments I received were from folks who said, "I don't usually like poetry, but I love your reading!"
 On Saturday, I presented a workshop on "Metaphor and Universality in Writing" and offered suggestions and feedback to poets through the Blue Pencil activities.
 On Sunday, we boarded the trolley for a wine tour ... absolutely an amazing, revivifying weekend.
 Thanks to Jim Jackson and Faye Arcand for organizing, all the volunteers, the many, talented presenters, and all participants.
 Looking forward to next year's edition!